home

 What Is Prompt Injection?

-Prompt injection is a technique used to manipulate an AI system by injecting unintended instructions.
+Prompt injection is a technique used to manipulate an LLMs by injecting malicious instructions.
 In a typical prompt injection scenario, malicious inputs are given directly to the AI to alter its intended behavior.
 These attacks exploit the way large language models (LLMs) interpret and respond to instructions, confusing them into performing harmful actions.
 As shown in the image above the AI was told to always respond with "No", however via a common prompt injection payload the user was able to force it to say "Yes".

 Indirect Prompt Injection: A New Attack Vector